ConjureLabs/route/readme.md

 This library supports the following express verbs: `get`, `post`, `put`, `patch`, `delete`, and `all`.

-A file `get.js` will expose a `GET` route, with a path that matches the directory path.
+A file `get.js` will expose a `GET` route.

 You can append anything after `get.` if you want to chain multiple handlers.
 E.g. `get.0.js`, `get.1.js`.

 Filenames are sorted before being exposed.
+Any verb the library does not recognize will be ignored.

 ### Middleware